goynang/noonoo/README.md

 noonoo
 ======

-Adventures in Ruby, Sinatra, CouchDB, and other stuff besides.
+Adventures in Ruby, Sinatra, CouchDB, Javascript, and JSON.
+With socket.io to follow!

+A little web site editor (don't you dare say CMS) based on pages, components, templates, and maybe some other stuff in time.

+Small, elegant, and surprisingly powerful.